PeterCamilleri/CX16/quirks/memory.md

 Now the time of one clock cycle is the total amount of time available for a memory cycle to complete its work.
 Everything must fit into that single time parameter.
-Additional overheads deduct from this amount a result in the memory needing to be even faster tokeep things working.
+Additional overheads deduct from this amount a result in the memory needing to be even faster to keep things working.